 Arctic Support Command

-Fairbanks North Star Borough, Alaska Population 2020.
-Fairbanks North Star Borough, Alaska's estimated population is 97,463 with a growth rate of -0.77% in the past year according to the most recent United States census data.
+Fairbanks North Star Borough, Alaska Population 2021.
+Fairbanks North Star Borough, Alaska's estimated population is 93,417 with a slight decrease rate from the previous year, according to the most recent United States census data.

 Fort Wainwright has approximately 7,200 soldiers stationed at Fort Wainwright, and 6,500 Family Members reside with those Soldiers on post or in the surrounding community.
 There are 2,000 Civilians and 400 Contractors working on Fort Wainwright and the installation continues to grow.